 The question we should be asking ourselves before entering a relationship is, “What am I prepared to give?”

 A woman who is confident and happy with being single is not a woman who has bitterly sworn off men.
-She is not a woman who actively dates and never gets discouraged.
-She is a woman who, despite hurt and discouragement, doesn’t allow that negativity to tempt her into settling for the wrong relationships.
+She's not a woman who actively dates and never gets discouraged.
+She's a woman who, despite hurt and discouragement, doesn’t allow that negativity to tempt her into settling for the wrong relationships.

 It's Okay If You Haven't Found "The One"

 When asked why she's single, she simply says, “I'm not prepared to fulfill the needs of someone who isn’t right for me.”
 The problem isn't that there aren’t enough great men out there.
 The problem is that just because someone is great doesn’t make them the right person for you.